descope/.github/profile/README.md

 Please visit the official [Descope Documentation](https://docs.descope.com) for detailed guides and tutorials on using our SDKs and services.

+## 🖥️ Descope CLI

+You can install `descopecli` on your local machine to perform common tasks on your Descope project.
+See the [Descope CLI](https://github.com/descope/descopecli) repository for more details.

 ## 🍿 Descope Sample Apps

 - **[B2B Sample App](https://github.com/descope-sample-apps/b2b-react-sample-app)**, see a preview of it [here](https://b2b-react-sample-app.preview.descope.org/)